cameronhunter/superheroes-alexa-skill/README.md

 # Superheroes Alexa Skill

 An Alexa skill for the Amazon Echo.
-It reveals superheroes identities.
+It reveals superheroes identities using the [Comic Vine API](http://comicvine.gamespot.com/api/).
+Generated using [generator-alexa-skill](https://github.com/cameronhunter/generator-alexa-skill).

 ## Example phrases
 ```